 The team at Southern Grace Distilleries is committed to crafting small-batch moonshine and whiskey.
 Try the Sun Dog 130 Uncut North Carolina Moonshine Corn Whiskey, which has won four medals including the gold at the San Diego Spirits completion.

 Southern Artisan Spirits

 Located in Kings Mountain, North Carolina, Southern Artisan Spirits is dedicated to the revitalization of the lost art of craft distillation.
 Kings Mountain was the first community in the U.S. to vote itself legally dry in October 1874; however, distilleries began to pop up in the county in the latter half of the 19th century.
 Southern Artisan Spirits is the third legal distillery in the state and the proud producer of Cardinal gin.
 They have plans to add a taproom in the future.

 *Mileage is calculated from the Charlotte Convention Center, located at 501 S. College St. in Uptown.

+This page was last updated in March 2017.
 Has something changed?
 Did we miss something?
 Contact us and let us know!